grantmcdermott/covgit/README.md

 weekends.
 We show that this behavior has persisted far beyond any local lockdown orders and return to work mandates, albeit tempered by regional and user heterogeneity.
-Our results provide new insights into the dynamic labor effects of the pandemic and the long-run shift to remote work.
-To reproduce all of the results in the paper, clone this repo and then follow these three steps:
+Our results provide new insights into the dynamic labor effects of the pandemic and the long-run shift to remote work._

 ## Replication

 The analysis is run entirely in R (4.4.1), but with calls to the Google BigQuery via the platform's API.
-To reproduce all of the results from the paper, please follow the below steps.
+To reproduce all of the results from the paper, simply clone this repo and follow the below steps.

 ### Step 0: Google Cloud API Credentials